When should I go to Disney World and where should I stay

 Step 2: Decide Where You're Going to Stay on your Disney Vacation

 Disney Hotels: The official Disney hotels are fun, clean, and convenient – delivering the ultimate Disney experience.
 While they sometimes (though not always) cost more than a non-Disney hotel, don’t forget to consider the value/savings of benefits like free transportation to and from the Orlando International Airport (MCO) and to the Disney theme parks.
-Disney’s exclusive offers for on-site guests include free parking, Extra Magic Hours (special exclusive access to the theme parks), booking FastPass+ reservations 30 days earlier than everyone else and the opportunity to add one of the Disney Dining Plans (a very popular option).
+Disney’s exclusive offers for on-site guests include Extra Magic Hours (special exclusive access to the theme parks), booking FastPass+ reservations 30 days earlier than everyone else and the opportunity to add one of the Disney Dining Plans (a very popular option).
 These hotels are popular with people who appreciate the convenience of a streamlined vacation experience that rolls transportation, accommodation, and entertainment into one easy package.
 Women travelers like the safety of staying at the Disney hotels and families with young children find that an on-site hotel makes it easier to take mid-day breaks.
 With Disney discounts, you may find that staying at a Walt Disney World resort hotel can even be your most economical option.
 For Disney World hotel information and photos, go to our Disney World Hotels pages.

 Non-Disney Hotels: The non-Disney hotels may cost less or offer perks like free breakfast or flexibility for larger families.
-Keep in mind that you will have to pay for parking (about $17 per day) at the theme parks.
+Keep in mind that you will have to pay for parking (about $22 per day) at the theme parks if you drive.
 Some advertise "Free Theme Park Shuttles" and some are efficient but you really need to call the hotel to verify the shuttle times and frequency to make sure it fits with your vacation plans so that you don’t miss out on the low crowds at park openings, parades, or fireworks.
 Be sure to factor in car rental costs if you won't have your own vehicle.
 Almost every Orlando vacation accommodation advertises that they're "close to Disney World" so use Google Maps to make sure that the location matches your definition of "close" or "a short drive" to the Disney World theme parks.
 Just so you know, SeaWorld and the Universal Orlando theme parks are in Orlando but Disney World is just outside the city.

 Vacation Home or Condo Rentals can be wonderful and economical choices for larger families, groups, and people wanting separate sleeping spaces or full kitchens but work best if you have your own vehicle.
 Be sure to factor in car rental costs and parking fees to determine your total cost.

 Camping at Disney World - This is a fun option for people who enjoy a relaxed, camping setting.
 Remember that Florida gets lots of rain and that it can get really hot.
 Make sure your equipment can handle those conditions.
 The campgrounds fill early, especially on the weekends.
+Guests at the campsite receive complimentary parking for one motorized vehicle; additional vehicles and vehicles at the Fort Wilderness cabins are subject to Disney's regular parking fees.

 Book your accommodations as early as possible—Booking as soon as you set your dates will help you get the best price and the best availability during your vacation.
 Disney dining reservations can made 180 days prior to arrival.
 All of the Disney World resorts and most other accommodation options allow you to cancel with advanced notice so there is no risk to booking early and you'll be free to move on to the next steps in the Disney vacation planning process.